-I was born a bit of an oddball- a generous, caring and creative little oddball.
+I was born a bit of an oddball- an outspoken and creative little oddball.
 As a kid, it took me a long time to realize that I had to match my clothes for kids to like me.
 Also, I seemed to feel way more than the people around me.
 When tension in my family life heated up, I was the one to express it.
 I was a highly creative, sensitive being.

 In my twenties and thirties I may have looked like I fit in and got along well, and even excelled at a few things, but inside, I felt like an outsider.
 I was intellectually sharp, but it often seemed to others I was also too sensitive and emotional, too artistic, too hard to pin down, and too complicated.
 My differences made me naturally compassionate and nonjudgemental toward others, but they also made it so that when it came time for me to find my place as a professional and choose a career, I carried that outsider status with me.

 I watched my friends choose their career paths and follow them, in a relatively straight line, and experience finding their place in the world and in the economy.
 I, on the other hand, saw no path where I could see myself feeling at home.